Degenerate crossing number and signed reversal distance: Preliminaries

-\begin{itemize} \item if at least one of $a$ and $b$ is positive and $\omega_{a,b}$ contains exactly one end of all negative edges and encloses all the positive edges, or \item if both $a$ and $b$ are negative and their wedge contains exactly one end of all positive edges and encloses all the negative edges. \end{itemize} \end{restatable}
+\begin{itemize} \item If at least one of $a$ and $b$ is positive, the cycle $a \cdot b$ is orienting if and only if $\omega_{a,b}$ contains exactly one half-edge of each negative edge and encloses all the positive edges. \item If both $a$ and $b$ are negative, the cycle $a \cdot b$ is orienting if and only if $\omega_{a,b}$ contains exactly one half-edge of each positive edge and encloses all the negative edges. \end{itemize} \end{restatable}